 EMERGENCY STEPS – drizzle ½ teaspoon of Karo or Honey straight into your puppy’s mouth.
 This must be done slowly and with care so not to aspirate your puppy.
 This should help get your puppy’s strength back within 5 minutes.
 It is recommended that you immediately call your vet for further advice.

 DO NOT give any shots when you first get your puppy!
 Wait at least one week until the puppy has settled into its new home.
 Shots will put a puppy into stress and could make them not eat.

 Your first visit to the vet will be for a health check required by the breeder within 48 hours of acceptance of your puppy.
 At this time you will set up a plan for completing required immunizations.
 Ask your vet about heart guard at nine weeks of age.
-For toy poodles I recommend waiting until 6 months of age for rabies vaccines.
+For toy poodles I recommend waiting until 6 months of age for rabies vaccines because their livers are so very tiny and will have difficulty processing more than one vaccine at a time.
 If you follow these recommendations your puppy will remain healthy throughout its life.

 Your new puppy has been delivered to you groomed, and pre-spoiled.
 Your Poodle has been freshly bathed; toe nails trimmed; hair in the ear canals removed; face, tail and feet have been shaved; and the coat is scissored to a pleasing shape.
 Now you want to learn the basics of coat care, because this is an important part of keeping your Poodle happy and healthy.